milanofthe/pathsim/docs/source/examples/thermostat.rst

    :alt: block diagram of thermostat system

-Lets start by importing the `Simulation` and `Connection` classes and the required blocks from the block library.
+Lets start by importing the :class:`.Simulation` and :class:`.Connection` classes and the required blocks from the block library.
 In addition to this we also need to define events to detect the threshold crossings for the regulator.

 .. code-block:: python